 coats of hi-temp enamel tonite, and looks great!
 I took off all

-of the aluminum water mani
+of the aluminum water manifold and

 Moving along on my B-67 project.
 Ready for new wheels and tires, and then it will roll again -